 How does it apply to the pharmaceutical industry?

 In the pharmaceutical industry, a digital twin is a virtual representation of a drug, process, or system that is used to optimize the drug development process.
 As mentioned in the above statement digital twins can be created using data from various sources, including electronic health records, wearable devices, and imaging technologies.
 In the pharma industry, digital twins can be used to simulate the behaviour of a drug in the body, allowing researchers to better understand its potential side effects and tailor the dosage and administration accordingly.
 This can lead to more personalized and effective treatment for patients.
-This can help identify bottlenecks or potential issues before they occur in the physical process, saving time and resources.
+This can help identify bottlenecks or potential issues before they occur in the physical process, saving time and resources in the life sciences industry.

 Some of the Key Challenges in the Clinical Trial Process